samclement/homelab_k8s_cluster/README.md

 Modify the namespace:

-- Update `deploy/cloud-generic/kustomization.yaml` with the new namespace
 - Update `deploy/static/mandatory.yaml` with the new namespace
+- Update `deploy/static/provider/baremetal/service-nodeport.yaml` with the new namespace
 - `kubectl apply -f deploy/static/mandatory.yaml`
-- `kustomize build deploy/cloud-generic | kubectl apply -f -`
+- `kubectl apply -f deploy/static/provider/baremetal/service-nodeport.yaml`

 To map home router ports to the correct `NodePorts`: